jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

             local dot = trv:dot()
             if dot >= 0 then goto NEXT_EIM end
             complete_lexemes = true
-            -- when we expand this, the ID of the g1 lexeme -- will matter; right now it does not.
+            -- TODO: when we expand this, the ID of the g1 lexeme -- may matter; right now it does not. eager = eager or l0_rules[irl_id].eager
-            -- local g1_lexeme = l0_rules[irl_id].g1_lexeme
-            eager = eager or l0_rules[irl_id].eager
             ::NEXT_EIM::
         end